AllenNeuralDynamics/Aind.Behavior.VrForaging.Curricula/README.md

 Curricula are modules of the main package: `aind_behavior_vr_foraging_curricula.<curriculum_name>`.

 All curricula are available via the `curriculum` cli entry point.
-Available list of commands is availble via the `-h` flag:
+Available list of commands is printed with the `-h` flag:

 ```bash
 uv run curriculum -h